hrwndr/TODO-APP-AngularJS/README.md

 # TODO-APP-ANGULARJS

-This app created in pure AngularJS
+This app is created in pure AngularJS
 Developer:
 Harwinder Singh
 hrwndr97@gmail.com